Tejasrivankala/TaskManager/README.md

 Installation
-we can directly use by opening index.html file and start using it
+we can directly use by downloading Zip file and opening index.html file and start using it

 Usage